-- POLS 298 Introduction to Political Inquiry
+- POLS 298 (Summer 2015)

-Download Dr. Burkhart’s brief Curriculum Vitae (132 KB PDF file)
+Download Dr. Burkhart’s Curriculum Vitae [.pdf].

 Dr. Burkhart’s research interests are in analyzing cross-national democratization patterns and US-Canada environmental relations.
 His research has been published in several journals and books, including the American Political Science Review, European Journal of Political Research, International Journal of Canadian Studies, Journal of Politics, Social Science Quarterly, and Studies in Comparative International Development.

 Humane Globalization [.pdf]: Can political and economic development proceed with attention paid to both human rights concerns and the economic growth promised by globalization advocates?
 Or do both in concert (or separately) do harm to the development cause?
 Dr. Burkhart performs quantitative tests to help answer these questions.

 These are the key questions that this primary textbook for courses on American public policymaking and environmental policymaking addresses and attempts to answer.
 Turmoil in American Public Policy: Science, Democracy, and the Environment first lays out the basics of the policymaking process in the United States in relation to the substantive issues of environmental policymaking.
 Drawing on hundreds of interviews, the authors highlight the views and experiences of scientists, especially natural scientists, in their interactions with policymakers and their efforts to harness the findings of their science to rational public policy.